Fig. 1 - Evolution of covers for Legend of the Moon

 How to Avoid/Reduce Feedback in Sound Systems

-There are several types of feedback but in this case, the proper name is acoustic feedback, the type of feedback that you can hear.
-In simple terms, feedback happens when the sound from the speakers enters the microphone/s, goes through the mixers and amplifiers, out through the speakers and back into the microphone/s.
-In the case of guitars, the sound from the speakers make the guitar strings vibrate, which goes through the sound system, out the speakers, and vibrates the strings again.
+There are several types of feedback, but in this case, the proper name is acoustic feedback, the type of feedback that you can hear.
+In simple terms, feedback happens when the sound from the speakers enters the microphone/s, goes through the mixers and amplifiers, out through the speakers, and back into the microphone/s.
+In the case of guitars, the sound from the speakers makes the guitar strings vibrate, which goes through the sound system, out the speakers, and vibrates the strings again.
 So, essentially, the sound is going 'round and 'round the sound system.

 So, how can you prevent your sound system from going into feedback?